 “The policy is a draft,” she said in an email.
 “Please reach back out to us with your request once the policy has been signed.
 I do not have a date for you, but I anticipate next week sometime.”

-The department’s revised draft also creates a new, “streamlined” process for up to six family members or representatives of someone shot by police to request a viewing of the footage starting 14 days after the incident.
+In addition, the department’s revised draft creates a new, “streamlined” process for up to six family members or representatives of someone shot by police to request a viewing of the footage starting 14 days after the incident.
 Under the policy, the viewing is private and the content of the video and audio must remain confidential.

-Assembly members Meg Zaletel, Felix Rivera and Daniel Volland last week announced plans to introduce a resolution calling for changes including a 30-day release window for the most recent shootings and a provision to allow Kristopher Handy’s family to view video from his fatal shooting.
+Assembly members Meg Zaletel, Felix Rivera and Daniel Volland last week proposed a resolution calling for changes, including a 30-day release window for the most recent shootings and a provision to give Handy’s family video footage immediately.

-Handy was fatally shot outside his West Anchorage apartment in mid-May, the first in series of shootings involving police officers.
+Handy’s shooting was the first in a series involving police officers.
 Surveillance footage from a nearby apartment raised questions about the department’s description of the encounter.
 Police initially said Handy “raised a long gun” at officers before he was fatally shot.
 It isn’t clear from the video whether he raised the weapon.

-Generally, Zaletel said, her questions about the draft policy include the lack of specifics when a request is denied and the footage is not released after 45 days.
+In an interview prior to Tuesday’s meeting, Zaletel said her questions about the draft policy include the lack of specifics when a request is denied and the footage is not released after 45 days.
 She also said 45 days is a long time for initial release, noting that the Alaska Black Caucus has pushed for a 10-day automatic release of footage.

 An Assembly work session on the body-worn camera policy is planned for Friday.
 Case said during Sunday’s Black Caucus meeting that the policy will remain in draft form until after the session to allow for Assembly questions and public input.

-The three Assembly members also plan to introduce an ordinance Tuesday that would require officers use body camera technology in accordance with department policy.
+The three Assembly members introduced the ordinance Tuesday that would require officers to use body camera technology in accordance with department policy.

 A public hearing for the ordinance is scheduled for July 30.

-Correction: An earlier version of this story incorrectly stated that a proposed ordinance would add new body-worn camera standards to municipal code.
-The proposed ordinance would add no new policies but includes language that camera usage must comply with existing policy.
+[Correction: An earlier version of this story incorrectly reported that a proposed ordinance would add new body-worn camera standards to municipal code.
+The proposed ordinance would add no new policies but includes language that camera usage must comply with existing policy.]